Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

-The Visitor Centre also contains the Truffles Cafe for casual meals and snacks, a gift shop and washrooms.
+The Visitor Centre also contains the Truffles Cafe, a gift shop, and washrooms.
+The cafe provides light meals and snacks.
 A nearby building houses the Shaughnessy Restaurant, which can be reserved for special events.
-"Shaughnessy" is the name of the neighbourhood in which the VanDusen garden is located.
+"Shaughnessy" is the name of the neighbourhood in which the garden is located.

 One of the nice things about the VanDusen Garden is the variety of landscaping that it offers.
 In some parts of the garden I feel like I'm walking on a forest trail; in others I'm travelling over an expansive area of grass or beside formal flower beds; and in still others I find myself beside a naturalistic pond or lake containing aquatic plants and animals.

-The VanDusen garden contains plants from around the world.
-There are many different things to see in the garden and many highlights to a visit.
-Some of my personal highlights include the following.
+The garden contains plants from around the world.
+There are many different things to see in the garden and many highlights to enjoy.
+Some of my personal highlights are described below.

 - The lakes and ponds are lovely places to see plants and animals, including ducks and ducklings in the spring and early summer.

 - The maze is made from 3,000 pyramidal cedars and is technically known as a hedge maze.
 The hedge is over six feet tall.
-A monkey puzzle tree is located in the centre of the maze.
-There is a raised viewing terrace outside the maze for people who would like to get a good photograph.
+A monkey puzzle tree is located in the centre of the maze, and a taller one is located outside the maze.
+There is a raised viewing terrace by this tree for people who would like to get a good photograph.

 Special events are held in the garden throughout the year.
 The most well known and best loved of these are the Sakura Days Japan Fair in the spring, which is part of the Vancouver Cherry Blossom Festival, and the Festival of Lights at Christmas.

 "Sakura" is the Japanese name for cherry blossom.
-The Sakura Days Japan Fair showcases Japanese music, dance, arts and crafts and food.
-During the fair there are performances, demonstrations and opportunities for visitors to participate in activities.
-The beautiful cherry blossom in the garden provides a lovely backdrop to the event.
+The Sakura Days Japan Fair showcases Japanese music, dance, arts and crafts, and food.
+It offers performances, demonstrations, and opportunities for visitors to participate in activities.
+The beautiful cherry blossoms in the garden provide a lovely backdrop to the event.

 Several hours are needed to explore the whole of the VanDusen Garden.
-Places to sit down, water and washrooms are located at various places in the park.
-If visitors get hungry during their walk, though, they'll have to go back to the cafe in the Visitor Centre to get a snack, unless they've brought food with them.
+Seats, water, and washrooms are located at various places in the park.
+If visitors get hungry during their walk, they'll have to go back to the cafe in the Visitor Centre to get a snack unless they've brought food with them.